 Chief Executive Officer

-”It is with an unapologetic faith in God, and a daily adherence to the 12 steps, that I remain sober – just for today, and that I’m able to actively participate in Legacy and in Life.
-Through the services we offer, I’m able to give back, the solution that I found, to others who still suffer.
-We’re not just providing help or a way to get clean or sober – we’re giving people a change to recreate a Legacy, for them and their families.”
+Legacy Village soon became a primary professional pursuit.
+Since that time, it has developed into an exemplary model for addiction treatment and recovery services.
+“We are proud of our commitment to individualized care, and we are proud to be part of so many success stories” said Mr. Farmer.
+“It is with an unapologetic faith in God, and a daily adherence to the 12 steps, that I remain sober – just for today, and that I’m able to actively participate in the work of Legacy Village, and in life.”
+According to Mr. Farmer, “Through the services we offer I’m able to give back, give away the solution that I found to others who still suffer.
+We’re not just providing help or a way to get clean or sober – we’re giving people a chance to recreate a Legacy, for them and their families.”